-Working within the NHS, a paramedic is based at an Ambulance station and is required to work a multitude of shifts encompassing days, nights and weekends.
+Working within the NHS, a paramedic is based at an Ambulance station and is required to work a multitude of shifts encompassing days, nights, and weekends.
 A paramedic will start their career on the NHS Agenda for Change pay scale at level 5, but once their preceptorship as a Newly Qualified Paramedic is complete, they will enter level 6.
-The following link gives an appreciation to a Paramedic’s pay:
+The following link gives an appreciation of a Paramedic’s pay:

 Opportunities to specialise

-Paramedics also have opportunities to progress within ambulance services to more advanced roles such as a senior paramedic, advanced paramedic and potentially a consultant paramedic.
-Furthermore, specific roles such as Hazardous Area Response Team (HART) paramedic, Community Specialist Paramedic or even a paramedic who works on a helicopter.
+Paramedics also have opportunities to progress within ambulance services to more advanced roles such as a senior paramedic, advanced paramedic, and potentially a consultant paramedic.
+Furthermore, specific roles such as Hazardous Area Response Team (HART) paramedic, Community Specialist Paramedic, or even a paramedic who works on a helicopter.

-A Paramedic can also work outside of the ambulance service and may operate in a GP Practice, Walk-in Centres or Accident and Emergency.
+A Paramedic can also work outside of the ambulance service and may operate in a GP Practice, Walk-in Centres, or Accident and Emergency.
 The following diagram shows the potential career framework a Paramedic could pursue

 Interested in being a paramedic?

 To be considered as an applicant at University in becoming a paramedic, there are required UCAS tariff points an applicant is required to achieve.
-The University of Cumbria's UCAS tariff points are 112-128 and must include either a natural science (Biology, Human Biology, Chemistry or Physics) or social science (such as Sociology or Psychology).
+The University of Cumbria's UCAS tariff points are 112-128 and must include either a natural science (Biology, Human Biology, Chemistry, or Physics) or social science (such as Sociology or Psychology).
 General Studies is accepted, and a maximum of 16 UCAS tariff points from one AS level subject will be accepted.
-GCSE English, Maths and Science at Level 4 (grade C) or equivalent.
+GCSE English, Maths, and Science at Level 4 (grade C) or equivalent.
 All applicants would be subject to an interview process to ensure suitability.

 Alternatively, being employed by an NHS Ambulance Service and engaging in their apprenticeship schemes is another recognised route to becoming a paramedic.
-NHS Ambulance Services engage with Universities who facilitate the degree apprenticeship process on behalf of the ambulance service.
+NHS Ambulance Services engage with Universities that facilitate the degree apprenticeship process on behalf of the ambulance service.

 Further information regarding the University of Cumbria's undergraduate BSc (Hons) Paramedic Science programme can be found at: